Fish-Git/cmpsctst/README.txt

         The '-w' (Zero Padding Alignment) option controls adjustment of the model-dependent storage boundary used by zero padding.
-        The value should be specified as a power of 2 number of bits ranging from 1 to 12 (i.e. zero pad to 2-4096 byte boundary).
+        The value should be specified as a power of 2 number of bytes ranging from 1 to 12 (i.e. zero pad to 2-4096 byte boundary).

+        The '-bb' (Test Buffer Bits) option indicates whether to check for the improper use of o/p or i/p buffer bits that according to the CBN should not be used as part of the compressed output or input.
+The option is specified as two 1/0 boolean values separated by a single colon.
+The first one indicates whether to perform the o/p buffer test during compression whereas the second one indicates whether to perform the same test for the i/p buffer during expansion.
+The default is 1:1 meaning both tests should always be performed.

         All dictionaries must be in RAW BINARY format and MUST use the following file naming convention: